-: E (addr)

-To set aside a virtual zero page so that VICMON does not interfere with your variables.
+Format : E (addr) Purpose : To set aside a virtual zero page so that VICMON does not interfere with your variables.

-VICMON uses location \$60 to \$71 of zero page.
-The Kernal uses the rost of the zero page and same of the \$200-\$800 pages.
+VICMON uses location \$00 to \$71 of zero page.
+The Kernal uses the rest of the zero page and some of the \$200-\$800 pages.
 Since your program may assign variables which will be stored on the zero page, running the program may interfere with some of the information already stored there.
 To prevent this, the E command enables you to set aside a virtual zero page of 256 bytes at another location.
 When a virtual page has been set and your program is run, VICMON automatically swaps the zero page contents with the virtual zero page contents, thus protecting the VICMON and Kernal information.
-When program execution is terminated, they are swapped again.
+When program execution is terminated, they are swapped again. use the E command with the zero page address, i.e. E0000.